gmihaylov/netsuite-chatgpt-chat/README.md

   - const OPENAI_MODEL = OPENAI_MODELS.GPT4; for ChatGPT 4 (May answer slower)
   - const OPENAI_MODEL = OPENAI_MODELS.GPT4TURBO; for ChatGPT 4 Turbo

-## How to adjust model temperature?
+## How to adjust ChatGPT model temperature?
 - In NetSuiteChatGPTChat_SL
   - const OPENAI_TEMPERATURE = 1; //What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
 Defaults to 1